juanfelipe162532/juanfelipe162532/README.md

 - **AI & Machine Learning** with open-source tools
 - **Cloud & DevOps** with AWS and Docker

-🎯 Goal: Contribute to impactful projects in **AI + Healthcare** and grow as a Full Stack Developer.
+🎯 Goal: Contribute to impactful projects in **AI** and grow as a Full Stack Developer.